sci-42ver/SICP_SDF/sicp_notes.md

 - > although it does lead to coercion problems, as discussed below See exercise 2.92.
 ### 3
-checked up to Exercise 3.6
+checked up to section 3.3 (excluded)
 - chapter 1 footnote 9
   > Chapter 3 will show that this notion of environment is crucial 16(also with *Chapter 4*)